100 Years In The Making!

 In the 1970s and 80s, non-agricultural 4-H projects including crafts, environment, and outdoor living, were introduced as more non-farm youth joined the 4-H Program.

 Since the start, the BC Ministry of Agriculture has been highly supportive of our Program.
 Through the current partnership agreement, the 4-H Provincial Council is responsible for administration, management, policy making, marketing and sponsorship for the provincial 4-H Program.
-The Council currently employs four staff members to carry out these responsibilities in concert with the Council and its committees.
+The Council currently employs five staff members to carry out these responsibilities in concert with the Council and its committees.
 Operating out of the office in Vernon, the staff consists of a Manager, Administrative Coordinator, Fund Development Coordinator, Program Coordinator, and a Communications and Marketing Coordinator.
 Ministry Youth Community Development Programs staff are responsible for leadership training and program development and delivery.
 This partnership encourages 4-H's increasing responsibility and ownership of its own program.

 The 90's to Today